GDC website screenshot

 Key Reponsibilities:

-Primary Issues Addressed:
+Primary Challenges Addressed:

-• Inaccessible and non-compliant UI (Section 508/ADA).
+• Inaccessible and non-compliant user interface (Section 508 / ADA).

 • Outdated visual design and inconsistent branding.